What is cryptocurrency?

 The Role of Blockchain Technology

-Each transaction is grouped into a "block," and each block is linked to the one before it, forming a chain of blocks — hence the name blockchain.
+Each transaction made on a blockchain is grouped into a "block," and each block is linked to the one before it, forming a chain of blocks - hence the name blockchain.
 This system makes it almost impossible to change or delete past transactions.

 Every time you send or receive cryptocurrency, a new transaction is added to the blockchain.
 Since the ledger is public and shared across thousands of computers, it’s nearly impossible for anyone to tamper with it.